EntySec/Pwny/pwny/plugins/README.md

 ## `pwny/plugins`

-This endpoint is needed for storing different plugins.
+This path is used to store Pwny plugins.